Chris Whitecross: Awards and honors

 Whitecross was named one of Canada's 100 most-powerful women in 2011 and 2016.
 She was awarded the 2018 Vimy Award by the Conference of Defence Associations Institute for contributions to the security and defence of Canada.

-Notelist

 Personal life

-Whitecross's husband was also in the Canadian military, but resigned to help look after their children.
+Whitecross's husband was also in the Canadian military, but resigned to look after their children.
 The family have taken in 33 foster children, being inspired to do so by her parents, who were also foster carers.